Fatality Management

 The authors conducted a literature review and discovered variance in the tools used in disaster death scene data collection.
 They formed a work group comprised of medical examiners and coroners, forensic pathologists, death scene investigators, forensic anthropologists, and epidemiologists that developed and pilot tested this toolkit.
 The toolkit includes templates and checklists by hazard.

-Based on lessons learned from actual events (e.g., the Oklahoma City bombing, 9/11, and Hurricane Katrina) this toolkit provides customizable operational strategies and tools that can help jurisdictions create a plan for managing mass fatalities.
+Based on lessons learned from actual events (e.g., the Oklahoma City bombing, 9/11, and Hurricane Katrina) this robust resource document and toolkit provides customizable operational strategies and tools that can help jurisdictions create a plan for managing mass fatalities.
 Tips for communicating with the public are included in the toolkit.

 This plan describes a coordinated response among city and county agencies involved with conducting fatality management operations in Seattle and King County.